Tara Kadampa Meditation Centre

 Kadam Adam Starr is the Resident Teacher of Tara Kadampa Meditation Centre, Dublin.
 He has studied, practised and taught Kadampa Buddhism and meditation for many years under the guidance of the fully accomplished meditation master and internationally renowned teacher of Buddhism, Venerable Geshe Kelsang Gyatso Rinpoche.

-Originally from Dublin, Kadam Adam spent many years teaching in the UK and in Europe before returning home to Ireland, where he now teaches extensively throughout the country, as well as internationally.
+Originally from Dublin, Kadam Adam has been teaching meditation and Kadampa Buddhism extensively in the UK and in Europe since 2004.
+He returned home to Ireland in 2017, where he has continued to teach throughout the country, as well as internationally.
 He teaches from the heart in a clear, warm and relaxed way, that is always practical and relevant for our times.

 In Dublin & Ireland